GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Jeel in a Jar**, $8,500
 1 lb, plus contents.
 A resealable jar.
 It stores a 6" jeel inside which weighs a meager pound.
 When one opens it and allows the jeel to escape, they will find *they can command the jeel to a destination as an action*.
 The jeel is always able to sense where its home jar is.
 A morsel of food in the jar will tempt it to reutrn. *No matter how large the jeel gets, it will manage to fit inside the jar, but will require a number of seconds equal to its weight in pounds*.

+**Ring of Arcane Charge**, $20,000
+Neg.
+A ring that can very in quality, but always has either a pearl or piece of amber in its clutch.
+*The caster may "charge" the ring by spending a number of hours working with the ring equal to the tier of the spell (minimum or higher).
+Later, a casting of the spell of the same or lower tier by the wearer of the ring gets a +2 bonus to the spell check result and removes the charge.
+Discharging the spell in the ring harmlessly can also be done as an action with a spellcraft check of 7 or greater*.

 **Ring of Days**, $18,000
 Neg.